A Hindu wedding photographer’s perspective on what to expect at a Hindu wedding

 What to wear to a Hindu wedding

-We believe the more brilliant the better!
+As a Hindu wedding photographer, we believe the more brilliant the better!
 Don’t be afraid to experiment with bright colors and attractive jewellery.
 There are many options for bold colors and attractive jewellery, so don’t be afraid to be bold and put in a lot of effort.

 For ladies, you do not have to wear a traditional sari to a Hindu wedding.
 A jewel-tone dress with a shawl is perfectly acceptable.
 But, it is encouraged that you wear traditional clothing as well.
 For men, a suit is acceptable for men; however, if you wish to dress in a more traditional way, kurta pajamas and sherwanis are the main choices.
-Hindu wedding photographer recommends the later for great photos.
+Hindu wedding photographer recommends the later for great photography.

 If you’re still unsure of what to expect from an hindu wedding you are able to contact our Hindu wedding photographer, and they’ll be glad to assist you..